Ole Gunnar Solskjær: 2021–22 season: Dip in performances and departure

+Beşiktaş

+Solskjær was appointed head coach of Süper Lig club Beşiktaş on 18 January 2025 on a one-and-a-half-year contract.
+Solskjær's first 6 months with Beşiktaş proved to be positive, as he guided the team to eight wins and one draw in his first 12 games, culminating in a victory in the Beşiktaş-Galatasaray derby on Saturday, 29 March 2025, when his side secured a 2–1 win over then-undefeated Süper Lig leaders Galatasaray.

+On 28 August 2025, Solskjær was sacked following his sides' defeat at home to Swiss side Lausanne-Sport in the UEFA Conference League play-off round, having already been knocked out of the UEFA Europa League by Shakhtar Donetsk during qualifying, leaving his club with no European football for the season.

 Personal life

-During his time as a player for Manchester United, Solskjær lived in Bramhall with his wife, Silje, and their three children, Noah, Karna and Elijah.
-Two of the children are footballers: Noah plays as a midfielder, while Karna plays for the Manchester United W.F.C.
-Academy team.
-She made her debut for the senior side in the 2021–22 Women's FA Cup against Bridgwater United, in doing so she and Ole became the first father-daughter pair to play for Manchester United.
+During his time as a player for Manchester United, Solskjær lived in Bramhall, Stockport, with his wife, Silje, and their three children, Noah, Karna and Elijah.
+Two of the children are footballers: Noah plays as a midfielder, while Karna plays as a forward for AaFK Fortuna and is a product of the Manchester United academy.
+She made one senior appearance for United, debuting in the 2021–22 Women's FA Cup against Bridgwater United, in doing so she and Ole became the first father-daughter pair to play for Manchester United.
+Solskjær was appointed a UNICEF Goodwill Ambassador in 2001.

 On 24 October 2008, Solskjær was awarded the First Class Knighthood of the Royal Norwegian Order of St. Olav by King Harald V of Norway.
 He was presented with the award in a ceremony the next day in his hometown of Kristiansund.
-Solskjær is the youngest ever recipient of the knighthood, usually bestowed upon notable members of society in their later years.
+Solskjær is the youngest-ever recipient of the knighthood, usually bestowed upon notable members of society in their later years.

-In 2009, the Norwegian parliament bestowed upon Solskjær its annual Peer Gynt Prize for his work as worthy ambassador of sport and for his "great social commitment", in a ceremony at Vinstra Hall.
+In 2009, the Norwegian parliament awarded Solskjær its annual Peer Gynt Prize for his work as worthy ambassador of sport and for his "great social commitment", in a ceremony at Vinstra Hall.
 The ex-footballer laughingly admitted in the subsequent press conference that he had neither read nor seen the Ibsen play, yet, but now intends to.

 Politically, he supports the Norwegian Labour Party and visited their congress in 2011.
 In a speech delivered there, he publicly pronounced his left-wing political sympathies.